Border Weirdness in Internet Explorer

 We quickly found two solutions to this problem, the first

-involved altering the alignment of the background image to be center
+involved altering the alignment of the background image to be center instead of

 This is how we actually solved the problem on the site.